 And with that we come to the end of our Lifepro Sonic Plus review.
 As you can see, this massage gun has a lot going for it, and only a few drawbacks.

-With 10 attachments, 5 vibration speeds, and up to 7 hours of battery life, this massage gun represents insane value for money at its current price point.
+With 10 attachments, 5 vibration speeds, and up to 7 hours of battery life, this massage gun represents insane value for money at its current price point (you can find out more best value massage guns here)

 We are not surprised it’s rated so high by actual users, and can’t wait to see what Lifepro will come up with next.